-Looking for Constantinople in Istanbul is a fascinating journey of discovering Ancient Rome in the cultural centre of the Ottoman Empire, of moving back through time into the deeper layers of the city’s history.
+Looking for Constantinople in Istanbul is a fascinating journey of discovering the Roman Empire in the Ottoman capital, of moving back through time into the deeper layers of the city’s history.

 While the history of Istanbul goes as far back as the 7th century BC, when Greeks from Megara and Athens settled on the European side of the Bosphorus, it was the Roman Emperor Constantine who truly put the city on the map.
 In a fateful move in 337 AD, he relocated the capital of the Roman Empire to Byzantium and then promptly renamed the city after himself.

 Starting with Constantine, the young Byzantine Empire saw a number of powerful rulers in a reasonably quick succession who continued to build and expand the capital.
 Theodosius II built the defensive land walls around the city, Valens built the network of aqueducts, and Justinian gave Constantinople Haghia Sophia and the Basilica Cistern.
 Constantinople became a legendary city, known all across the ancient world.

 The power center of Constantinople comprising of Haghia Sophia, the Hippodrome, and the Great Palace was located in the modern-day neighborhood of Sultanahmet.
 This is where you will find most of Constantinople today.

 Perhaps the most iconic image of Constantinople is the magnificent Hagia Sophia – the church of the Holy Wisdom.
 It is more than 1,400 years old, and the very fact that it still stands today is a testament to the power and sophistication of the 6th century Byzantine Empire.
 Designed by a physicist and a mathematician, it has been the largest church in the world for nearly a thousand years.